 • Sunset Bay is a sheltered cove, protected by sea cliffs and sandstone bluffs

 According to a local legend, pirates used this well-protected bay as a hiding haunt.
-Another interesting feature is the ghost forest that was created by a earthquake 1,200 years ago.
+Another interesting feature is the ghost forest that was created by an earthquake 1,200 years ago.

 Fishing

-Shallow reefs outside of the mouth block the waves that makes the bay is a safe harbor for kayak fishing boats.
-This is great spot to fish for rockfish and perch.
+Shallow reefs outside of the mouth block the waves, making the bay a safe harbor for kayak fishing boats.
+This is a great spot to fish for rockfish and perch.

 Sunset Bay State Park is home to the Angler of the Day tournament taking place in late August.